DRossyCPNV/LifeProManager/Readme.md

 ## LifeProManager

-An offline‑first, privacy‑focused task manager built in C# using WinForms and a SQLite database.
+An offline‑first task manager built in C# with WinForms and a SQLite database.
 It includes built‑in flags for important or recurring tasks.
-This fork is the actively maintained version, as the original co‑author has discontinued development.
+This fork is the actively maintained version, as the original co‑author has stopped development.

 [![Release](https://img.shields.io/badge/release-stable-5AC992)](https://github.com/laurentbarraud/LifeProManager/releases)
 [![Downloads (original)](https://img.shields.io/github/downloads/DRossyCPNV/LifeProManager/total?color=88aacc&style=flat)](https://github.com/laurentbarraud/LifeProManager/releases/)